-The new SkillStation platform was launched in April 2022, streamlining training and skills, and giving greater visibility and assurance in the allocation of workplace activities, ensuring the safety, health and wellbeing of our people.
+Our SkillStation platform was launched in the previous financial year, streamlining training and skills, and giving greater visibility and assurance in the allocation of workplace activities, ensuring the safety, health and wellbeing of our people.

 Planning systems

 The company has specialist planning teams who are deployed to major projects and constantly utilises the resources of acknowledged external specialists in such matters as required.